 How much would they each have after 30 years, after paying taxes, based on the type of 401(k) account they chose, and whether they saved or spent their tax refund?
 Take a look:

-Brian ends up with more than Sara.
-After paying taxes in retirement, he ends up with the same $27,404 from his 401(k) that Sara does, but he comes out ahead because of his additional taxable investments—remember that Brian invests his $1,400 tax refund in a brokerage account.
-In this example, we assume that will have grown at 6% annually.
-Why the lower rate?
-Because as Brian invests, he may have to pay taxes on his brokerage account earnings, and we are assuming those taxes will reduce his return from 7% pretax to 6% after tax (this is just an example—the reduction in return due to tax could be more or less than 1%).
-At 6%, Brian will have $8,041 in his taxable account after 30 years, so he’ll have a total of $35,445.
+Sara ends up with more than Brian.
+After paying taxes in retirement, she ends up with the same $27,404 from her 401(k) that Brian does, but she comes out ahead because she invests her $1,400 tax refund in a brokerage account earning 6% after taxes.
+Sara will have $8,041 in her taxable account after 30 years, so she’ll have a total of $35,445.

 Sam ends up with the most.
-His Roth 401(k) grows to $38,061, but he doesn’t have to pay any tax when he withdraws the money.
-The Roth 401(k) gives Sam two advantages that account for the difference: First, the Roth captured all of Sam's tax savings—safe from his temptation to spend it before retirement; and second, all his savings were able to grow tax free in the retirement account.
-Hence, he achieves a higher rate of return than Brian in this hypothetical example.
+His Roth 401(k) grows to $38,061, like Brian's, but he doesn’t have to pay any tax when he withdraws the money.
+The Roth 401(k) gives Sam two advantages that account for the difference: First, the Roth captured all Sam's tax savings—safe from his temptation to spend it before retirement—and second, all his savings were able to grow tax free in the retirement account.
+Hence, he achieves a higher after-tax rate of return than Sara in this hypothetical example.
 Of course, Sam, and Sara too, will have less to spend before retirement than Brian, but Sam will end up ahead of both in retirement.

-This shows that a Roth 401(k) might actually be an easier way to reach your savings goals, because for those who are tempted to spend—like Sara—it removes temptation; and even for those who are not—like Brian—it can lead to higher after-tax returns.
-“Given that most people tend to spend what they earn more quickly,” says Kenigsberg, “perhaps having less in your pocket now leads to more later.”
+Our example shows how a Roth 401(k) might actually be an easier way to reach your savings goals, because for those who are tempted to spend—like Brian—it removes temptation.
+And even for those who are not tempted to spend—like Sara—it can lead to higher after-tax returns.
+“Given that most people tend to spend what they have,” says Kenigsberg, “perhaps having less in your pocket now leads to more later.”

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917